I used to be afraid of losing everything.

 I’ve walked away from a home that once held all my plans and promises.

-when the worst has already happened
+When the worst has already happened,

 and you’re still here, breathing in a life you didn’t choose.